Niger coup plotters want to prosecute deposed president Bazoum for high treason

 The coup plotters in Niger are going to prosecute deposed president Mohamed Bazoum for high treason.
 This was announced on national television on Sunday, reports AFP news agency.
-Bazoum has been imprisoned since the coup.
+Bazoum has been detained since the coup committed at the end of last month.

-The coup plotters want to prosecute the deposed president and his local and foreign accomplices “for high treason and undermining the internal and external security of Niger,” the statement said.
+The coup plotters want to prosecute the deposed president “for high treason and undermining the internal and external security of Niger,” the statement said.

 Read also: Ecowas leaves open the option of military intervention against coup plotters in Niger

-The military junta that staged the coup has also condemned the sanctions imposed by the Economic Community of West African States (ECOWAS).
+The military junta has also condemned the sanctions imposed by the Economic Community of West African States (Ecowas).
 According to the military regime, the people of Niger have been “deeply affected by the illegal, inhuman and degrading sanctions”.
 As a result, the population of the West African country would no longer be able to obtain medicines, food or electricity.

 ‘Inhuman conditions’